johnsca/charm-arch/README.md

 store structured data in.
 As implied by the name, the data is unit-specific and cannot be seen by any other unit.
 The values can any JSON-serializable data.
 There are no automatic flags currently available to react to changes to this data.
-This data is stored in a sqlite database in the charm directory, with permissions set to be only readable by the root user.
+This data is stored in an sqlite database in the charm directory, with permissions set to be only readable by the root user.

 [unitdata]: https://charm-helpers.readthedocs.io/en/latest/api/charmhelpers.core.unitdata.html